Last updated on: 4/25/2024 | Author: ProCon.org

 In Western culture, vegetarianism dates back to Ancient Greece.
 The mathematician Pythagoras (570 BC – 495 BC) advocated vegetarianism.
 A meatless diet was commonly called the “Pythagorean diet” until the term vegetarian became popular during the 1800s.
 The philosopher Plato (428 BC – 348 BC) described a vegetarian diet as “divinely ordained.”
 [70] [120]

-Other well-known vegetarians include Leonardo da Vinci (1452-1519), George Bernard Shaw (1712-1778), Leo Tolstoy (1828-1910), Mohandas Gandhi (1869-1948), and Franz Kafka (1883-1924).
-[71][81] More recent vegetarians include César Chávez, Jane Goodall, Paul McCartney, Ellen DeGeneres, Carl Lewis, Russell Brand, Pamela Anderson, and Dennis Kucinich (D-OH).
+Other well-known vegetarians include Leonardo da Vinci (1452-1519), George Bernard Shaw (1712-1778), Leo Tolstoy (1828-1910), Mahatma Gandhi (1869-1948), and Franz Kafka (1883-1924).
+[71] [81]

-In 1850, the American Vegetarian Society was formed by Reverend Sylvester Graham (1794-1851), a nutritionist and the inventor of the Graham Cracker.
+In 1850, the American Vegetarian Society was formed by Reverend Sylvester Graham (1794-1851), a nutritionist and the inventor of the graham cracker.
 The society advocated vegetarianism and avoiding white flour to promote health and cure alcoholism and lust.
 [77]

-In the late 1800s, Seventh-Day Adventism a form of Christianity, was developed in the United States.
+In the late 1800s, Seventh-Day Adventism, a form of Christianity, was developed in the United States.
 The Seventh-Day Adventist Church preached and practiced vegetarianism as the most ethical, spiritual, and healthy diet.
 Dr. John Harvey Kellogg (1852-1953), the inventor of corn flakes, was a member.
-[55][78] Adventists believe God intended humans to be stewards of the creatures of the earth, not consumers of them.
-[75]
+Adventists believe God intended humans to be stewards of the creatures of the earth, not consumers of them.
+[55] [75] [78]

 Many Quakers, Buddhists, Hindus, and Rastafarians also advocate vegetarianism as an extension of their belief in practicing non-violence.
 [83]